kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 It is also **very unlikely** that we will add customization features, as this is not a customization-focused ROM.

-### Why is this Pixel feature missing? {#missing-pixel-feature}
+### Why are Pixel features missing? {#missing-pixel-feature}

-Most Pixel-exclusive features are proprietary and thus cannot be added without tedious reverse engineering that takes away from development time.
-From the answer above:
+Many Pixel-exclusive features are proprietary and cannot be added without tedious reverse engineering that takes away from development time.
+See [Pixel-exclusive features](discover/features.md#pixel-exclusive) for detailed lists of supported and missing features.

-> This includes:
->
-> - New Google Assistant
-> - Weather on the lock screen or ambient display
-> - Now Playing song on the lock screen or ambient display
-> - "Rules" automation in Settings
-> - Pixel Launcher
-> - Live Space

 ### Where are the customization settings? {#customization-settings}